jeertmans/manim-slides/docs/source/reference/sharing.md

 Note that you will lose all the benefits from animated slides.
 Therefore, this is only recommended to be used as a backup plan.
-By default, subsections are exported as separate PDF pages (`--pdf-subsections=all`).
-Use `--pdf-subsections=none` to create one page per manim slide, ignoring subsections and showing the final state.
+By default, subsections are exported as separate PDF pages (`--subsections=all`).
+Use `--subsections=none` to create one page per manim slide, ignoring subsections and showing the final state.
 The frame index option (`-cframe_index=first` or `last`) controls which frame is captured when subsections are not used.